top of page

 Living and teaching during a pandemic emphasized the urgency of communicating science to the public.
 I am passionate about using effective science communication to bridge the gap between what we do as scientists with non-scientists, particularly in this polarized political climate.
 Producing evidence-based articles that invite non-scientists to learn and engage in science research is critical for our future.

 In 2019, I was a AAAS Mass Media Fellow, writing for National Geographic!
 It was an incredible experience and I learned so much about reporting science stories thanks to the great writers and editors there.
 In January–July 2022, I was an Editorial Fellow at Audubon Magazine, where I was delighted to read, write, and talk about birds for my job.
-I have written for Massive Science and Hakai Magazine, and continue to write for Audubon Magazine.
+I have written for Massive Science and Hakai Magazine (under my maiden name, Jenny Howard), and continue to write for Audubon Magazine.
 If you are looking for a science writer (both science journalism and academic writing), editor, copy editor, and/or fact-checker, please get in touch!

 Science Writing